-- 1. Hold two levers on both sides of the fan, then lift the fan to remove. - 2.
-Repeat steps 1 to uninstall the other system fans.
+- 1. Press and hold the lever on the side of the fan, then lift the fan to remove. - 2.
+Repeat step 1 to uninstall the other system fans.

 To reinstall the system fans

 Insert the fan into the fan cage.
 The airflow directional arrow on the fan side should point towards the CPU heatsink.